aman9528yadav/best/README.md

 ## ✨ Features

 - **📊 Interactive Dashboard:** A central hub to view your usage statistics, including all-time conversions, today's conversions, and your activity streak.
-- **⚡ Quick Access:** Easily navigate to the app's main features like the Converter, Calculator, History, and more, right from the dashboard.
+- **⚡ Customizable Quick Access:** Easily navigate to the app's main features.
+You can reorder and hide items to personalize your dashboard.
+- **📝 Todo List:** A full-featured todo manager to keep track of your tasks.
+Add tasks with priorities, target dates, and recurring schedules.
 - **🔄 Smart Unit Converter:**
   - Convert between a wide variety of units across categories like Length, Weight, Temperature, Area, and more.
   - Support for both International and local Indian units.